sagar-jadhav/go-examples/struct.md

 func main() {

 	//Then in order to use it we need to initialize it.
-There are 3 ways to initialize a struct in Go. var c Point
+	//There are 3 ways to initialize a struct in Go. var c Point
 	c := Point{x: 1, y: 2}

-	//Once you have a struct instance you can access its fields using the dot . operator:
+	//Once you have a struct instance
+	//you can access its fields using the dot . operator:

 	fmt.Println(c.x) // 1
 	c.x = 10         //updating value